Relaciones geográficas: Format

 These questionnaires had upward of fifty questions that requested information on various aspects of the Spanish colonial life in each region or major town, in order to govern it more effectively.
 Thus, these questionnaires had more of an administrative and functional purpose as opposed to intellectual gain.
 These questionnaires are oftentimes considered the first statistical study of the New World, since they attempted to chart the lands, peoples, and trade routes.
 The value of these questionnaires continues to grow over time due to these surveys being first-person information.

 Purpose

 These extensive questionnaires have provided incredibly rich information with regard to 16th century ethnic groups in Mesoamerica.
-These questionnaires included questions regarding politics, taxes paid, the natural environment and resources, population history, settlement patterns, the language, markets and trade, native history and customs, maps, and the progress of the “missionization” program.
+These questionnaires included questions regarding politics, taxes paid, the natural environment and resources, population history, settlement patterns, the language, markets and trade, native history and customs, maps, and the progress of the missionary work program.
 These maps were created by indigenous people, sailors, local officials, and other individuals in New Spain.
-Some of these maps that were requested were often commissioned by artists and have now been linked to the Casta paintings of the period.
+Some of them that were requested were often commissioned by artists and have now been linked to the Casta paintings of the period.